The Family Medical Leave Act (FMLA) of 1993 was designed to protect your job while you take time off work due to a serious health condition.

 To be eligible for FMLA, you must have worked for the City for at least 12 months and have worked for at least 1,250 hours during that 12 months before you take leave.
 If you are eligible for FMLA, you are allowed 12 weeks of leave in a 12-month period.

 FMLA Leave is unpaid leave.
 However, sick and annual leave balances

 Employees are required to provide 30-day advance notice of the need to take FMLA leave when the need is foreseeable and such notice is practicable.
-If leave is foreseeable less than 30 days in advance, the employee must provide notice as soon as practicable – generally, either the same or next business day.
 When the need for leave is not foreseeable, the employee must provide notice to the employer as soon as practicable under the facts and circumstances of the particular case.
-Employees must submit an FMLA application and medical certification to the Civil Service Department to apply for FMLA leave.
+Employees must submit an FMLA application and medical certification to the Employee Benefits Department to apply for FMLA leave.

 For more information about FMLA, please contact Employee Benefits at 865-215-2111.